web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/advanced/source-build.md

 - There is no need to execute the build process for the sub-projects in advance.
 - HMR is more efficient during local development.

+The disadvantages are:

+- The current project needs to support syntax features used by sub-projects and follow the same syntax specifications, such as using a consistent version of decorator syntax.
+If the current project and sub-projects require different build configurations, building from source code may not be suitable.
+- The current project requires compiling more code, which may result in longer build times.

 ## Building from Source Code

 ### Enabling Configuration